 - The algorithm is extremely efficient.
 Step 1 is the only time-critical one.
-An efficient algorithm for point counting over relatively small prime fields is asked for. - 2 The likelihood that a random surface would survive step 5 is $1/p < 10^{-60}$ for small values of d.
+An efficient algorithm for point counting over relatively small prime fields is asked for. - The likelihood that a random surface survives step 5 to give a false positive is $\prod 1/p < 10^{-60}$ p ir for small values of d.